Selenium: History

 Selenium (Greek σελήνη selene meaning "Moon") was discovered in 1817 by Jöns Jacob Berzelius and Johan Gottlieb Gahn.
 Both chemists owned a chemistry plant near Gripsholm, Sweden, producing sulfuric acid by the lead chamber process.
-The pyrite from the Falun Mine created a red precipitate in the lead chambers which was presumed to be an arsenic compound, so the pyrite's use to make acid was discontinued.
-Berzelius and Gahn wanted to use the pyrite and they also observed that the red precipitate gave off a smell like horseradish when burned.
+Pyrite samples from the Falun Mine produced a red solid precipitate in the lead chambers, which was presumed to be an arsenic compound, so the use of pyrite to make acid was discontinued.
+Berzelius and Gahn, who wanted to use the pyrite, observed that the red precipitate gave off an odor like horseradish when burned.
 This smell was not typical of arsenic, but a similar odor was known from tellurium compounds.
 Hence, Berzelius's first letter to Alexander Marcet stated that this was a tellurium compound.
 However, the lack of tellurium compounds in the Falun Mine minerals eventually led Berzelius to reanalyze the red precipitate, and in 1818 he wrote a second letter to Marcet describing a newly found element similar to sulfur and tellurium.
 Because of its similarity to tellurium, named for the Earth, Berzelius named the new element after the Moon.

-In 1873, Willoughby Smith found that the electrical resistance of grey selenium was dependent on the ambient light.
+In 1873, Willoughby Smith found that the electrical conductivity of grey selenium was affected by light.
 This led to its use as a cell for sensing light.
 The first commercial products using selenium were developed by Werner Siemens in the mid-1870s.
 The selenium cell was used in the photophone developed by Alexander Graham Bell in 1879.
 Selenium transmits an electric current proportional to the amount of light falling on its surface.
 This phenomenon was used in the design of light meters and similar devices.
 Selenium's semiconductor properties found numerous other applications in electronics.
 The development of selenium rectifiers began during the early 1930s, and these replaced copper oxide rectifiers because they were more efficient.
 These lasted in commercial applications until the 1970s, following which they were replaced with less expensive and even more efficient silicon rectifiers.

 Selenium came to medical notice later because of its toxicity to industrial workers.
 Selenium was also recognized as an important veterinary toxin, which is seen in animals that have eaten high-selenium plants.
 In 1954, the first hints of specific biological functions of selenium were discovered in microorganisms by biochemist, Jane Pinsent.
 It was discovered to be essential for mammalian life in 1957.
 In the 1970s, it was shown to be present in two independent sets of enzymes.
 This was followed by the discovery of selenocysteine in proteins.
 During the 1980s, selenocysteine was shown to be encoded by the codon UGA.
 The recoding mechanism was worked out first in bacteria and then in mammals (see SECIS element).